-5.4.
+5.3.
 Independent Advice

-A director may obtain independent advice at the expense of the Company on issues related to the fulfilment of his or her duties as a director, subject to obtaining the approval of the Chair prior to the incurrence of any advisory fees being incurred.
+A director may obtain independent advice at the expense of the Company on issues related to the fulfilment of their duties as a director, subject to obtaining the approval of the Chair prior to the incurrence of any advisory fees being incurred.

-5.5.
+5.4.
 Resigning Director

-A director who resigns before the expiry of his or her term will identify to the Board his or her reasons for such resignation.
+A director who resigns before the expiry of their term will identify to the Board their reasons for such resignation.